 They have a premium package also for 2349 INR in this, they have some additional facilities in comparison to the regular package.

 This was my 3 days itinerary when I first time visited Hyderabad, during my next 2 visits I explored a couple of places again.
-Also visited few more places/markets but the places I mentioned in this post are should be in list of things to do in Hyderabad India
+Also visited few more places/markets but the places I mentioned in this post are should be in list of things to do and places to visit in Hyderabad India

 Where I stayed in Hyderabad